bellrancurel/SoundCorrection/README.md

 # SoundCorrection
 Sound correction for home-made speakers.
+Coded with iOS.

 Don't ask me too much, it follows this website instructions (french): https://www.petoindominique.fr/php/pc_plan_experience.php

 Sound mesures should be on a 'data' folder and run script.py will create a 'data_results.txt'.